Find out more about Martin McDonagh's Olivier Award-winning comedy.

-The current cast is an all-new ensemble with Nikki Bentley and Helen Woolf taking on the star roles of Elphaba and Glinda.
+The current cast is an all-new ensemble with Laura Pick and Helen Woolf taking on the star roles of Elphaba and Glinda.
 Kim Ismay plays Madame Morrible with Simeon Truby as Dr Dillamond.

 Fiyero is played by the star of the West End and Broadway production of Miss Saigon, Alistair Brammer.

 Stepping in for Carina Gillespie’s maternity cover is Natasha Ferguson playing Nessarose.
-George Ure is currently playing the role of Boq.
+Nicholas McLean is currently playing the role of Boq.